tcampbe/austincodingacademy.com/_posts/2020-02-10-seth-s-journey.md

 img: "/assets/uploads/student highligt (1).png"

 ---
 We had the opportunity to sit down with Austin Coding Academy alumnus, Seth, and talk about his coding journey.
+He is a User Experience Developer at Indeed!
 He shared some insider tips and tricks for prospective and current students.

 1. Where are you from?